-Located at the Annex Suite 420, the Office of the President coordinates general building operations, various on-campus activities, the College's accreditation/approval efforts, and budgets/resource allocation.
-Students may communicate with the President via the "President's Suggestion Box" on the entry level or by scheduling an appointment for a face-to-face or virtual meeting as appropriate.
-Scheduling for the President is coordinated through the Assistant to the President located at the Annex Suite 420.
+The Office of the President of DCN is located in the main campus location in Denver.
+The Office of the President coordinates all general building operations for all locations and various on-campus activities at the Denver location.
+The Office of the President also coordinates the College's accreditation/approval efforts, and budgets/resource allocation.
+Students may communicate with the President via email or by scheduling an appointment for a face-to-face or virtual meeting as appropriate.